david-livadaru/DLInterval/README.md

 let positiveInfinity: Interval = 0.><.Double.Infinity // (0, +inf)
 ```

-**Note** that creating an interval with a closed boundary using infinity will fail.
+**Note**: Creating an interval with a closed boundary using infinity is ill-formed.

 ### Check